- WHERE TO STAY

 However, couples and families are often surprised how affordable a private guided Stonehenge experience can be.

-For groups of twenty or more. then a charter bus and guide is a no brainer, its probably going to be cheaper than a public tour and the coach will collect you and return your group to your hotel.
+For groups of twenty or more a charter bus and guide is a no brainer.
+It is probably going to be cheaper than a public tour and the coach will collect you and return your group to your hotel.
 Public tours from London are no longer able to offer this service.

 For couples and families you can keep costs down by using the regular trains from London to Salisbury with the guide only joining you at Salisbury.